PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/020-onboarding.md

 ## Customer Due Diligence (CDD)

-Every Polymesh account must pass a **minimal identity verification** before being permitted to transact on the network.
+Every Polymesh user that participates in asset and identity related transactions must pass a **minimal identity verification** before being permitted to transact on the network.
 This verification is called **customer due diligence (CDD)**.
+Accounts that are used for POLYX transfers and staking are not subject to the verification process.

 Verifying your identity for CDD purposes involves applying through a CDD service provider.
 They will verify the information you submit and write an identity claim to the blockchain for you.

 :::note

-Everyone who participates in transactions on Polymesh must complete onboarding.
+Everyone who participates in asset and identity related transactions on Polymesh must complete onboarding.
 This is not a substitution for KYC requirements of regulated assets.
 Asset issuers will typically enforce additional KYC requirements.
 Asset issuers cannot circumvent the minimum requirement for a key to be associated with an on-chain identity with a valid CDD claim.

 :::